-As seemingly short and small this system is, it’s vulnerable to certain malfunctions that can have a devastating effect on your horse.
-Let’s zip though a list of what you might come across and what you can spot.
+As seemingly short and small as this system is, it’s vulnerable to certain malfunctions that can have a devastating effect on your horse.
+Let’s zip through a list of what you might come across and what you can spot.

-Stone are made when smaller calcium carbonate crystals get together to create larger stones.
-Typical horse urine contains a lot of mucous at the beginning of the urine stream to lubricate the urethra to pass the tiny crystals, which are normal.
-You might notice that the urine is foamy at first - this is the mucous.
+- Stones are made when smaller calcium carbonate crystals get together to create larger stones.
+Typical horse urine contains a lot of mucus at the beginning of the urine stream to lubricate the urethra to pass the tiny crystals, which are normal.
+You might notice that the urine is foamy at first – this is the mucus.
 Then, the urine becomes cloudy as it contains a whole lot of waste including those crystals.

 Yup, foamy and normal.

 How do you spot urinary stones in horses?